 - Might struggle with ingrained dirt

-The kits and contraptions that we've featured on this list will do a great job of deep-cleaning your vinyl, but if your records are just a little dusty, then something simpler might be called for – something like the Fasmov Vinyl Record Cleaning Brush.
+The kits and contraptions I've featured here will do a great job of deep-cleaning your vinyl, but if your records are just a little dusty, then something simpler might be called for – like the Fasmov Vinyl Record Cleaning Brush.
 Looking a lot like one of those brushes that barbers use to lather on the shaving foam, this little device combines a solid-wood handle with a mane of soft hair to give you a cleaning solution that's as stout as it is simple.
+It didn't remove stubborn detritus when I tested it, but if you want something that'll sweep away those lighter particles, then this handheld gadget has your back.

 Best vinyl record cleaners: Buying advice